 Step 2: Python Code Likhein (Task Tracker API)

-Ab ek Python file banayen, jaise agentic_task_tracker.py
+Ab ek Python file banayen, jaise agentic_task_tracker.py, aur niche code likhein:

 from fastapi import FastAPI